arunsync/Project-Lombok/README.md

     10. Create a Model class (Attached the pic) and annotate instance variable with @Getter & @Setter
     11. Other Annotations also there, see the attached pic

+Lombok is needed only at the compile time, once it is compliled, the .class files will have all the methods which were generated from Annotations.
+So lombok is not needed at runtime(ie, we don't need to package in jar/war.
+Keep the dependency scope is provided in pom.xml)